Hey, Chicken Nugget Fans, Get a Load of This!| Updated: May 09, 2019

 This picture is of mechanically separated chicken meat, also called Advanced Meat Recovery (yes, you read that right) before it is made into chicken nuggets, bologna, hot dogs, salami – uh, shall I continue?
 Companies that produce processed food with this nauseating ingredient try very hard not to let photos like this get out to the public for obvious reasons.

-Seeing a photo like this, I am so grateful for my local poultry farm!?
-What are you waiting for?
+Seeing a photo like this, I am so grateful for my local poultry farm!
+The chickens are happy, run free, and are fed GMO-free grain to supplement their natural foraging diet.

 Since 2002, Sarah has been a Health and Nutrition Educator dedicated to helping families effectively incorporate the principles of ancestral diets within the modern household.